DANA Indonesia saves 47% with Notion – a success story

 Happier teams: Fewer context switches; clear ownership.

-Fintech operators at DANA serve a massive user base; their shift shows consolidation scales.
-(For broader context on DANA’s rapid scale in Indonesia’s e-wallet market, see industry coverage.)
+Fintech operators at DANA serve a vast user base; their shift demonstrates how consolidation scales.
+(For more on DANA’s rapid growth in Indonesia’s e-wallet market, see industry coverage.)

 Implementation tips from the field

-Pilot with one cross-functional squad for 2–4 weeks before a company-wide rollout.
+Test with one cross-functional squad for 2–4 weeks before expanding company-wide.

-Track “time to done” and licence count pre/post to prove ROI.
+Track “time to done” and licence count pre/post to demonstrate ROI.

 Next Steps

-Want this operating model in your org?
-Book a Notion assessment with Generation Digital to map consolidation savings and deploy templates/automations in 30 days.
+Interested in implementing this operating model in your organization?
+Book a Notion assessment with Generation Digital to explore consolidation savings and deploy templates/automations within 30 days.

-Want a done-for-you migration and operating system in Notion?
-Generation Digital can audit your stack, design templates, and implement automations tailored to your workflows.
+Looking for a comprehensive migration and operating system in Notion?
+Generation Digital can assess your stack, design templates, and implement tailored automations to suit your workflows.

 FAQ